JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7888 days**.

-And here is a just a random fact -  **Fourteen people die each day from asthma in the United States**.
+And here is a just a random fact -  **Canadians Scott Abbott and Chris Haney invented Trivial Pursuit.
+They were planning on playing Scrabble and realized that some of the pieces were missing so they came up with the idea of making their own game; Trivial Pursuit**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)